gfed53/ang2-spotify/README.md

 ## The Process

 Throughout the app's development, I gained experience with Angular 2/4 and TypeScript.
 This app was originally developed with Angular 1.x, so through the migration to the next evolution of Angular I learned more about the vastly different architecture based around Web Components, as well as static typing which is one of the many features TypeScript provides, and more.

-The project is still in development, so I plan on adding some new features and UX/UI tweaks in the near future.